FabLabUChile/fabuchile-face-shield/README.md

 <img src="/images/cura2.png" alt="difficult part"
 	title="step 1" width="500" />

-### Commercial Parts
+### Commercial parts
+the commercial parts needed for the full assembly of the face shield are
+* a transparent plastic or mica sheet
+* an elastic band

-#### Clear plastic sheet
+#### Transparent plastic sheet

-The sheet is a cellulose acetate clear sheet, letter size (216X279 mm) or legal size (216x356 mm), 0.2 mm thick, you can get some in almost any library or school supply store.
+The sheet is a cellulose acetate clear sheet, letter size (216X279 mm) or legal size (216x330 mm) vertical oriented for version 1 to 5) or legal size (216x330mm) horizontal oriented for v6, 0.2 mm thick.
+You can get some in almost any library or school supply store.
 It is possible to use a clear sheet of other material if it is available in the same size and if it is compatible with the available sanitation methods.
 You can also use the plastic of a 2-L bottle, if there is no other material available.

-#### Rubber band
+#### Elastic band

-You can use any rubber band as long you feel comfortable with it, we used the most popular around here, [the money rubber band](https://www.aliexpress.com/i/32900926065.html).
+You can use any rubber band as long you feel comfortable with it, we used the most popular around here, [the money rubber band](https://www.aliexpress.com/i/32900926065.html).+

 <img src="/images/rubberbands.jpg" alt="rubber band"
 	title="step 1" width="500" />